robotools/robofab/Documentation/source/docs_objects/RFont.rst

 FontLab / UFO
 -------------

-All basic attributes, methods and behaviour for :py:class:`RFont` objects created in FontLab or in NoneLab are identical.
-However, the :py:class:`RFont` objects in FontLab have some additional attributes and methods that make special FontLab functionality available.
+All basic attributes, methods and behaviour for ``RFont`` objects created in FontLab or in NoneLab are identical.
+However, the ``RFont`` objects in FontLab have some additional attributes and methods that make special FontLab functionality available.
 These extra methods and attributes are listed seperately below.

 ----------------
 RFont Attributes